kbparagua/paloma/README.md

    end
    ```

-4. Changing controller with namespace
+4. Changing controller with namespace.

    Paloma supports namespaces using '/' as delimiter.

    ```ruby